EDIT TITLE here

 Trinity College, Hartford CT, USA

-TELL AND SHOW your data story and visualizations.
+Pull readers into your data story with a compelling introduction.
 Notice how this paragraph appears in a larger font than others, because the HTML code begins with a "lead" class.

-Compose your data story in your Google Doc, because it's easier to write and edit, especially when working with other people.
-When you're ready, go to this GitHub dataviz-story-template repo to create your own version, and publish it online using Settings > Pages.
-When your version is published, copy and paste the link into your README file so you can easily click it.
+Compose your data story in your Google Doc, where it's easier to write and edit, especially when working with other people.
+When you're ready, create your own copy of this GitHub dataviz-story-template , and publish it online using Settings > Pages.
+When your version is published, copy and paste the live web link into your README file so you can easily find it.

 Embed each of your published visualizations as an HTML iframe code, following instructions in Chapter 9 of HODV, similar to the sample below.

 Create a separate section to describe how you obtained your data, key steps in your process, and cautions for interpreting its meaning.
-Write for an audience of future DataViz students who may wish to replicate your steps.
-Write in HTML format and always include links to data sources, such as CT EdSight, and also link to your shared Google Sheets.
+Write for an audience of future Trinity College students who may wish to replicate your steps.
+Write in HTML format and always include links to data sources, like this example from CT Open Data.
+Also link to your shared Google Sheets when appropriate.

 Give credit to people, organizations, resources, and tools that helped you to create this data story.
 Write in HTML format and include links when appropriate.
 When you paraphrase or quote from a specific reading, cite it using any standard academic citation style (such as MLA or APA inline citations), and include the full reference in a bibliography section at the end of your data story.
 For help with creating citations, I highly recommend the Zbib.org tool.
 Insert any URL, but you may need to click the Edit button to manually add missing details, such as author and date if the tool does not automatically recognize them, as shown in Image 1 and 2 below.